a2life/shogi-board/readme.md

 - sOnBoard or senteOnBoard: string indicating on board pieces for sente. default is initial setup for sente for no handicap game. ex.
 "11l,21n,31s,41g,51k,13p,22b"
 - gOnBoard or goteOnBoard: string indicating on board pieces for sente. default is initial setup for gote for no handicap game. ex.
 "99l,28r"
 - showMarker:boolean When set to true, it turns on marker indicator to show the last move.
 When markerAt is set, showMarker will be automatically set to true.
 - markerAt: string Indicating the initial grid position that will be highlighted. default is 00 position which is "out of the way".  ex., "24" for position ２四 for the initial display.
-Afterwards, showMarker behavior takes over.
+Afterward, showMarker behavior takes over.
 If this parameter exists, then ShowMarker flag will be also set to true.
 - moves : string[], data representing piece moves. ex. ["s-2627","g-8687","s-2526","g-8586"] (this represents ２六歩、８四歩、２五歩、８五歩).
 - kifu: The program can read kakinoki(柿木) style kifu notation.
 Append entire kifu record inside backtick pair (quoted literal) . it will take precedence over other individual parameters (moves, sOnHand,gOnHand,gOnBoard,sOnBoard)
-- startup and tesuu: number  Those two are the same. the board will advance its move to asigned move number.
+- startup and tesuu: number  Those two are the same. the board will advance its move to assigned move number.
 Allows board to start from middle of the game record. if both are defined, then 'startAt' takes precedence.
 - animate or smooth: boolean Set to false by default. pieces will glide rather than abruptly jump.
 - flip: boolean default to false when set to true,  Rotate board 180 degree.
 - grid: number. default is 1.
 Corresponds to different graphics for grid.